Drum kit: Muffles

 Another type of drum muffler is a piece of rubber that fits over the entire drumhead or cymbal.
 It interrupts contact between the stick and the head, which dampens the sound.
 They are typically used in practice settings.

 Cymbals are usually muted with the fingers or hand, to reduce the length or volume of ringing (e.g., the cymbal choke technique which is a key part of heavy metal drumming).
 Cymbals can also be muted with special rubber rings or duct tape.
+Cymbals can also be muted by using a pair of magnetic discs, which are applied to both sides of the cymbal to reduce sustained notes.